Organized Neighborhoods of Palm Springs: Activities

 ONE-PS also participates in community events and celebrations, including the annual Black History Month Parade and Fair, Veterans Day Parade, and the Palm Springs Festival of Lights parade.
-The organization has also collaborated with Modernism Week to provide guided tours of historic Palm Springs neighborhoods highlighting the city's historic architecture.
+The organization has also collaborated with Modernism Week to provide guided tours of historic Palm Springs neighborhoods, highlighting the city's mid-century modern architecture.

+Neighborhoods of Distinction Awards

+In 2025, ONE-PS established the annual Neighborhoods of Distinction Awards to recognize outstanding contributions by member neighborhoods and individual residents.
+The inaugural ceremony was held on December 9, 2025, at the Palm Springs Police Training Center and was hosted by NBC Palm Springs anchor Fred Roggin.

+The inaugural awards recognized four neighborhoods and four individual residents: